vernisaz/simhttp/README.md

 ## Running
 Just execute its executable file.
 Press 'q' for stop.

+## Websocket
+The server provides a limited support of websocket protocol as WS-CGI.

 ## Status
-Current version is SimHTTP/1.01b19.
+Current version is SimHTTP/1.10b27.
 It's alfa version, so you can try it.